Tag Archives: companions

 It is to say in your heart: Anybody Allah loves, I love him.
 Anyone whom Allah hates, I hate them.

-Thus, if Uthman, Ali, Talha, Zubayr fall into either category, we have already declared our love for them or a disavow of them based upon reality.
+Thus, if Uthman, Ali, Talha, Zubayr fall into either category, we have already declared our walāya with them or a barā’a of them based upon reality.
+The reality overrides the apparent.
+And this is well known in our school.
+As well as the position of those who are students of knowledge is that of wuqoof.

 How many are those who declare with their tongues that which is not in their hearts?